TeamJM/journeymap-docs/docs/en/Tools and Customisation/custom-mob-icons.md

 If you view the folder tree with thumbnails displayed, it should be easy to spot the blank placeholder files.
 Simply find and replace them with your own mob icon.
 It must be a PNG file and should have the same dimensions as the one you are replacing (usually 32x32 pixels).

-Or, you can create your own custom mob icon set in it's own folder:
+Or, you can create your own custom mob icon set in its own folder:

 - Look in <code>.minecraft/journeymap/icon/entity/</code> for existing icon set folders, like "2D", "3D", or "Default" (JourneyMap 5.3+)
 - Copy that folder and give it a new name, placing it in the same directory as above.